 Example:

+void printMatrix(int arr[][COLS], int rows);

+Const qualifier: If you want to prevent the function from modifying the passed array, you can use the const qualifier.
+For instance: void displayArray(const int arr[], int size);.

 Passing arrays to functions in C is a powerful feature that enhances the flexibility and efficiency of code.
 By understanding how arrays are treated as pointers, developers can manipulate data structures effectively while maintaining direct access to the original data.
 This capability is essential for tasks that involve processing large datasets or requiring complex data manipulation, making it a cornerstone of C programming.